Arthritis Won’t Stop Me; Swimming the English Channel Solo for Versus Arthritis England to France 🇫🇷🏊🏽♂️🏴󠁧󠁢󠁥󠁮󠁧󠁿

 Past Athens Marathon Just Giving Page

 I did a talk for University College Hospital (UCLH) with Dr Sen’s and Dr Bourari’s team in 2023; Dr Sen’s team have helped me through Arthritis since I was 13 years old.
-The first talk was a recorded speech at the UCLH Town Hall (watch full video speech) for adolescents and young adults with Rheumatic diseases.
-The Town Hall event was organised by the Adolescent and Young Adult Rheumatology Team at UCLH.
-The Town Hall meeting aimed to give young people a voice in setting research and improvement strategies and to create opportunities to build a community amongst young people with rheumatic diseases.
+The first talk was a recorded speech at the UCLH Town Hall for adolescents and young adults with Rheumatic diseases.
 I attended and spoke at an annual away day with Drs and patients.
 I contribute to PPIE meetings which helps break down mental barriers patients thought wasn’t possible.
 And attend the Rheumatology Team's Hangout Space too, which lets patients Meet, Connect, and Learn.
-It is a rewarding yet weird, blurry, imposter-syndrome feeling working with the same Doctors who have treated you as a child.
-I have done two podcasts, one on Arthur's Place; Arthur's Heroes.
-Arthur's Place is a charity and network for young adults with Arthritis that devotes making digital resources accessible and fun in a world of dull, hard to digest Medical journals.
-I recorded a 15 minute Webinar for a High School, hosted by one of the Lead Rheumatologists in the UK.
-We covered how JIA impacted me in school, how pupils and teachers can make life easier for fellow students living with auto-immune diseases, and how it is possible to live an (extra)ordinary life once in remission, completing Ironman and attempting the Channel.
+I have done two podcasts, one on Arthur's Place (an Arthritis charity); Arthur's Heroes, and on Swimmingpod with Stanley.
+I recorded a 20 minute Webinar for a High School, hosted by one of the Lead Rheumatologists in the UK.

 I may look 100% healthy, but here's what you don't see… I currently inject myself with a strong immunosuppressant pen (Amgevita, Adalimumab) every fortnight (which can have nasty side-effects) and take DMARDs (Sulfasalazine) twice a day.
 I still see Dr Sen’s team regularly; I still have mandatory MRI scans, and I must have mandatory blood tests every three months to have my medication prescribed.
 I’ve accepted this is something I will have to live with for the rest of my life.
-I regularly get Uveitis, an inflammation flare-up of the eyes (anything with the suffix -itis is inflammation related).
+I regularly get Uveitis, an inflammation flare-up of the eyes.
 In 2024, I had four flare-ups.
 If I overexert myself, I tend to get Uveitis (eg after intense Triathlon or Swimming camps).
-I control stress via meditation, nutrition, manually monitoring my HRV, sleep, and yoga.

 I don’t want anyone with Arthritis, child or adult, to lead my hopeless Adolescence story.
 It is far too easy to spiral into pity.
 I want them to lead my Adulthood story, with optimism, hope, and grit.
 But to do that, they need the right medication and support to get into remission.
 Versus Arthritis is a charity that helps with researching new medication and have an online community to help tackle Arthritis together.
 VA is why I can swim, cycle, run, and why I can fund-raise.

 Sports are vital to leading a healthy lifestyle; movement is critical to remission, which is a chicken-and-egg because auto-immune diseases limit many sports.
 But swimming; a non-contact, non-impact, non-weight-bearing sport that Physios recommend should be celebrated.
 The Channel is the pinnacle of Open-Water.
-Cold water immersion is proven to boost your immune system, I was a fan of Wim Hof since 2019.
+Cold water immersion is proven to boost your immune system.
 My Triathlon shelf-life could be cut short, but there will always be longevity in swimming.
 As with strength training; if I'd known how great power-lifting motions (with light-weights) are for your body as a teen, I'd have been motivated to do more.
 There are social norms for men to be physically strong and athletic, which holistically impacts confidence mentally.
 If I had not been so fixed on Football in my adolescence, I could have found other passions sooner... but that starts with role-models.
 My Channel Solo could inspire any patient with limited mobility to get into a pool or lido.
 The Channel is my goal... what's your Channel Swim?

 I want to lead by example for kids with Juvenile Idiopathic Arthritis and prove what can be achieved with perseverance, discipline, and hope when in remission.
 It is possible to lead an extra-ordinary, happy, inspiring life…